pwillis-els/terraformsh/README.md

     TF_BOOTSTAP_PLANFILE=terraform-bootstrap.plan
     USE_PLANFILE=1
     DEBUG=0
+    INHERIT_TFFILES=1

-  The following can be set in a configuration file as arrays, or you can set them by passing them to `-E`, such as `-E CD_DIRS=(../some-dir/)`
+  The following can be set in the config file as arrays, or you can set them by passing them to `-E`, such as `-E CD_DIRS=(../some-dir/)`

     VARFILE_ARG=()